xiamx/ssr-proxy/README.md

 ## Motivation

 Quite a number of web apps built today are Single Page Apps (SPA.) [[1]] With React, Vuejs and other tools, building complex SPA is easier than ever before.
 One of the biggest challenge faced by SPAs is the diffculty in SEO (Search Engine Optimization.)
-When a webpage is asynchronously rendered via javascript (e.g. use ajax to fetch some documents and then display it inside a div), search engines cannot index them properly [[2]].
+When a webpage is asynchronously rendered via javascript (e.g. use ajax to fetch some documents and then display it inside a div), search engines cannot index them properly [[2], [4]].

 Granted, most SPAs don't need to be indexed by search engines, But such demands have pushed the development of Universal Rendering, or Server-Side Rendering of frontend components.
 Universal Rendering does not come for free, developer now need to manage additional complexity of components lifecycles on both client-side and server-side. [[3]]

-## SSR-Proxy

-SSR-Proxy is a HTTP proxy which you can put in front of your existing SPA server.
-With SSR-Proxy, we take a different approach in Server-Side Rendering.
-Instead of rendering frontend components in Nodejs, we use an actual headless browser — PhantomJS to render SPA and proxy the rendered HTML to the client.

-With this approach, we can focus on developing a SPA that is designed to render in a browser, greatly reducing the complexity.
+With the approach offered by SSR-Proxy, we don't need code-level universal rendering.
+Hence, we can focus on developing a SPA that is designed to render in a browser, greatly reducing the complexity.

 ## Configuration